Utah Administrative Code

 (3) The RFP may require a minimum mandatory technical level.

-(1) The Department may establish a team for evaluating the technical proposals consisting of not more than 7 people.
+(1) The Department shall establish a team for evaluating proposals.

-(2) One member of the team may be a registered professional engineer, selected based on recommendation from the ACEC; and
+(2) One member of the team may be an employee of a consulting engineering firm, selected based on recommendation from the American Council of Engineering Companies of Utah (ACEC); and

-(3) One member may be a senior management employee of a licensed contractor, selected based on recommendation from the AGC.
+(3) One member may be an employee of a licensed contractor, selected based on recommendation from the Utah Chapter of the Association of General Contractors (AGC).

-(1) The Department shall evaluate proposals, in accordance with the evaluation factors set forth in the RFP.
+(1) The Department shall evaluate proposals, in accordance with the evaluation criteria set forth in the RFP.

-(2) As part of the qualifications specified in the RFP, the Department may require that potential contractors at least demonstrate their:
+(2) As part of the qualifications specified in the RFP, the Department may require that potential contractors, at a minimum, demonstrate their:

 (b) financial, manpower and equipment resources available for the project;